11th June, 18--

 This morning I was approached by an agent of Mr. Wines himself; the woman had a curtly-worded request that I see the Master at my earliest convenience regarding another venture that I might undertake for it.
 With my personal finances being in such a state as I have outlined, I thought it best to accept immediately.

-The Master, hidden as usual in its robes, hissed the following offer from his darkness: that I accompany a shipment of its finest wines to the colonies.
+The Master, hidden as usual in its robes, hissed the following offer from its darkness: that I accompany a shipment of its finest wines to the colonies.
 As I have performed this task for it before, there was nothing unusual in it, until it added that I should accompany them still further, to the brazen new California Republic.
 Deliveries to the area, I was given to understand, had been suspended during the long rebellions, but would now resume.
 There were to be several stops, plying our trade down the coast.
 Especially important was the final stop: a Hotel bearing the very name of the republic, with which the Bazaar had long had an amiable working relationship.

 "They have been desiring to be supplied again with my wines for years," the Master told me.
 "Do not disappoint me.
 After the business you had with R--, I should not hesitate to make my displeasure known in the harshest possible terms."